-Located 45 minutes away from Ottawa in Montebello, Parc Omega is a year-round wildlife parc where you can experience Canadian animals.
+Located 1 hour from Ottawa in Montebello, Parc Omega is a year-round wildlife parc where you can experience Canadian animals.
 Spreading across 2200 acres the park is divided several different regions (forest, meadow, mountain, lakes, and boreal) where you can see Canadian animals up close.

 Some of the animals you can find in each region at Parc Omega include: